tjmckinley/MetaWards/_sources/api/index.rst.txt

   You can see how to use these to customise output in the :doc:`tutorial <tutorial>`.

+* The :doc:`metawards.analysis <index_MetaWards_analysis>` contains
+  analysis functions that can be used to process the results of a ``metawards`` run to generate insights and useful graphics.

 * The :doc:`metawards.utils <index_MetaWards_utils>` utility Python module
   which contains lots of functions that are used by metawards to build and perform model runs.
 These functions are internal to metawards and are